tilr-corp/tilybot-webservice/README.md

 	}

 All of this information can be obtained when the user logs in.
 You can then utilize the helper function `getContext` to get the `creds` context for the required information when making requests to the tilr database.
 Refer to the [apiary](http://docs.tilr.apiary.io/) page for documentation on each request's requirements.

+## Hosting

+For testing/development purposes the web service is being hosted locally, and the listening port is being exposed via public URL by `ngrok`.
+As such, the base URL will need to be replaced in Api.Ai's settings each time ngrok is started up again (since a new URL is generated each time).